irwin-r/ooh-api/README.md

 - [Pino](https://github.com/pinojs/pino) - A very fast logging library, although in hindsight, there wasn't much logging :p
 - [Sequelize](https://github.com/sequelize/sequelize) - By far the heaviest dependency in the project.
 A full-blown, multi-flavour, SQL ORM

+Also, none of this was derived from any third-party boilerplate.
+Feel free to scrutinise the commit history to see how this project got to where it is :P

 ## Checklist

 - [x] **MUST** have an API server written in JavaScript